 On Wednesday’s “Conan”, Will Ferrell was in full character as Ron Burgundy (Anchorman).
 He shared a chart of “species intelligence hierarchy” that includes the eagle, narwhal, and “the lowly sea otter”.

 See if you can spot a mistake he made in sea otter biology (other than thinking that sea otters are stupid).
-The part about the hierarchy starts at 1:12.

 “Pandas of the Sea”

 “The Bright Side” via Poorly Drawn Lines & Deep Sea News

 Raise the roof!
 Tomorrow is Friday!